costaseco/iadi2022/project/README.md

 - A manager can track the status of any package.

+## Working Teams

+The project assignment should be done by teams of 4.
+If you cannot make a team of 4, talk to the instructor to authorize other solutions.

 ## Deliverables

 All deliverables should be submitted by pushing them to the repository of the project in github classroom.